 - Gradually add the sifted icing sugar and whisk until combined and smooth.

 - Divide the royal icing mixture between two bowls and colour accordingly.
 Add enough water to each (teaspoon by teaspoon) to get a near ‘flooding’ consistency.
 (See note.)

 - Fill your piping bags, fitted with a tip and begin piping egg shapes on to the surface of your biscuit.
 Be careful not to put your finger in the piped icing when moving biscuits (easier said than done).
 Let dry on a rack for at least an hour so it can harden.

 - To make the speckle, in a small bowl combine the two tablespoons of icing sugar, a squirt of food colouring and a little water.
 You’re looking for quite a thin consistency.
-Dip your clean, preferably new toothbrush in and running your finger along the bristles, flick specks of icing on to the eggs.
-Leave to dry.
+Dip your clean, preferably new toothbrush in and running your finger along the bristles, flick specks of icing on to the biscuits.
+Leave to dry, then enjoy!

 - ‘Flooding consistency’: This is a thinner, runnier icing that fills in (or ‘floods’) an area.

 - Note for beginner icers!
 Persevere during the icing steps of these biscuits – remain strong through the shaky first half a dozen while you get your technique right and I promise they’ll come together in the end.
 And remember, even the less than perfect looking biscuits will taste delicious!

 - This cookie dough comes together really easily in a food processor, or you could also use an electric mixer.